sahandtebyani/sahandtebyani/README.md

 - 👋 Hi, I’m Sahand Tebyani
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and web applications
 - 🌱 I'm Studing M.Sc in Management Information Systems
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on building a website backend with django